nice-digital/nice-design-system/foundations/colour.md

 The NICE colour palette is also described on the [brand guidelines](https://www.nice.org.uk/brand/colour-palette){:target="_blank"}.
 Use these guidelines to determine the best way to apply the NICE colour palette.

-## Corporate contrast
-The colour contrast ratio for text and interactive elements should be at least 4.5:1 as recommended by the W3C.
-To check your colour contrasts use ###

 ## Text